 Award and Judgment: This is an official form from the North Carolina Administration of the Courts - AOC, which complies with all applicable laws and statutes.
 USLF amends and updates the forms as is required by North Carolina statutes and law.

-Right after downloading, you are able to complete the North Carolina Arbitration - Award and Judgment manually or with the help of an editing software program.
-Print it out and reuse the form multiple times.
-Do more for less with US Legal Forms!
+Choose to receive the document in PDF or DOCX format.
+Click Download and locate your template in the My documents section.
+Feel free to store the template on your device or print it out.
+Once downloaded, you can fill out the North Carolina Arbitration - Award and Judgment manually or with the assistance of editing software.
+Print it and reuse the form multiple times.
+Achieve more for less with US Legal Forms!

 The Final Award is the key decision in an arbitration that has important consequences, in the sense that it is the end outcome of a controversy, or a dispute submitted to an arbitral tribunal or a sole arbitrator, and it will affect the rights between the parties and may not normally be appealed.